Hip-hop feminism: Misogyny and social change

 What's the 411?
 Was ground-breaking given its success and permitted Blige's entry into a musical arena almost entirely regulated and mediated by men.
 Lindsey further claims that by crafting woman-authored narratives and performing "woman-centered hip-hop era storytelling" artists such as Blige prove, "...that the voices of black women hip-hop soul singers create a distinctively hip-hop feminist space within a male-dominated soundscape."
 Such artists created a distinct space within hip-hop for explorations of African American womanhood and dynamically brought light to issues of representation in narratives and stories in hip-hop—opening doors for rising women hip-hop artists.

 Behind Queen Latifah came hip-hop artist Lauryn Hill who became the best example of hip-hop feminism with record-breaking worldwide sales of her album The Miseducation of Lauryn Hill and has won five Grammy awards in 1998.
 Artists such as Latifah and Hill mimicked the hip hop rhetoric of males in the scene and generated a massive amount of attention.
-Missy Elliot was often seen dressed similar to male hip-hop artists and utilized the same body language and aggressive delivery of her lyrics as a means of protest, while still preserving her femininity.
+Missy Elliott was often seen dressed similar to male hip-hop artists and utilized the same body language and aggressive delivery of her lyrics as a means of protest, while still preserving her femininity.
 Even after losing weight over the years, she made sure that while performing videos the camera were faced to her face and her dancing.

 These artists have carved out a new politically conscious identity in Hip-hop for women.
 Artists such as Nicki Minaj have changed the way fashion and sexuality is viewed in hip-hop.
 She uses the way in which she expresses herself through her body to send a message that being comfortable in your skin and with your sexuality is okay.
 These issues don't only affect the United States, as hip-hop has traveled and inspired movements beyond American borders.
 In Cuba, a hip-hop trio group known as Las Krudas Cubensi rap about commonly overlooked challenges that people of color, specifically women of color, face.

 In the 2010s, hip-hop feminists moved past the male rhetoric and doused the genre in feminine prose.
 For example, many modern hip-hop feminists utilize their voluptuous figures in a commanding manner rather than adopting male rapper outfitting and lyric style.
 Aisha Durham writes that hip hop aided in creating a style icon out of the female black body.
 Durham also stated a solution to the problem of patriarchy, homophobia, misogyny, et cetera that is present in hip-hop: hip-hop feminism.
 She stated, "[Hip hop feminists] are moving and mobilizing and rescuing ourselves from virtual action blocks ...
 Hip-hop feminism is the answer (to) rap."